BardisRenos/AtosTest/README.md

 git clone https://github.com/BardisRenos/AtosTest.git
 ```

+In order to clean and install the Maven repository dependencies.

 ```
 mvn clean install
 ```

 ### Application Properties

-Changing the server port
+Changing the server port from 8080 (Default) to 8081.

 ```
 server.port=8081
 ```

 Setting the H2 in memory database.
+I do not user a SQL database but a vitual memory which is creted when the application runs.

 ```
 spring.datasource.url=jdbc:h2:mem:testdb;MODE=MySQL;DB_CLOSE_DELAY=-1;IGNORECASE=TRUE;